mfs409/jetlag-legacy/tutorials/README.md

 ## Tutorial Table of Contents

-### Getting Started
+### Getting Started [Do This Last]

 This tutorial is not about what JetLag is or how JetLag works.
 It is just about how to get JetLag running on your computer.

 ### An Overview of JetLag

 This tutorial gives a quick tour of the key ideas in JetLag.
-It introduces the key ideas: a physics simulator, a graphics engine, a camera, actors, and events.
+It discusses the physics simulator, graphics engine, camera, actors, and events.

 ### A Maze Game